Symptoms and Diagnosis | Treatment | Innovative Research | For More Information

 Most pancreatic cancer symptoms don't appear until an advanced stage.
 Symptoms may include:

-- upper abdominal pain that may radiate to the back
+- chronic upper abdominal pain

 - jaundice (a yellow discoloration of the skin and eyes)